ksnip/ksnip/README.md

 ### RPM and DEB Binaries
-Starting with version 1.3.2 we provide ksnip as 32bit and 64bit DEB binariy and 64bit RPM binary.
-RPM and DEB binaries are created only at release of a version and currently we have no continues build that creates those binaries after every commit.
-RPM and DEB binaries can be downloaded from the relese page [here](https://github.com/DamirPorobic/ksnip/releases).
+RPM and DEB binaries can be downloaded from the release page [here](https://github.com/DamirPorobic/ksnip/releases).

 Installing RPM:
 `$ rpm -Uvh ksnip*.rpm`